AdobeDocs/campaign-classic.en/help/installation/using/installing-packages-with-linux.md

    apt-get install -f
    ```

-**Debian 7/8 specifics**
+**Debian 8/9 specifics**

-When installing Adobe Campaign on a Debian 7 operating system, consider the following:
+When installing Adobe Campaign on a Debian 8/9 operating system, consider the following:

 * OpenSSL must be installed beforehand.
-* Install libicu48 (Debian 7), libicu52 (Debian 8) or libicu57 (Debian 9), libprotobuf9 (Debian8) and libc-ares2 with the following commands:
+* Install libicu52 (Debian 8) or libicu57 (Debian 9), libprotobuf9 (Debian8) and libc-ares2 with the following commands:

   ```
-  aptitude install libicu48 (Debian 7) libicu52 (Debian 8) libicu57 (Debian 9)
+  aptitude install libicu52 (Debian 8) libicu57 (Debian 9)
   ```

   ```